Money, Time and Temperature

 • 💡Show all your work steps for calculations, even if you use a calculator; partial marks are often awarded for correct methods.

-• 💡When describing an experiment, always include the independent variable (what you change), dependent variable (what you measure), and control variables (what you keep the same).
-This shows you understand fair testing.
+• 💡When describing an experiment, always include the independent, dependent, and controlled variables.
+This shows you understand fair testing and can gain full marks.

 Common Mistakes